GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/pw-reset.md

 Below are the steps to configure that feature:

 1. Provide the SMTP Server configuration
-1. Enable password reset on OxTrust adminUI
+1. Enable password reset on oxTrust admin UI
 1. Test

 ## Prerequisites